A Linearly Convergent Conditional Gradient Algorithm with Applications to Online and Stochastic Optimization: Introduction

-Finally, our online algorithms also imply conditional gradient-like algorithms for offline non-smooth convex optimization and stochastic convex optimization that enjoys the same convergence rates as projected (sub)gradient methods, but replacing the projection step of (sub)gradient methods with a single linear optimization step, again improving over the previous state of the art in this setting.
+Finally, our online algorithms also imply conditional gradient-like algorithms for offline non-smooth convex optimization and stochastic convex optimization that enjoys the same convergence rates as projected (sub)gradient methods in terms of the accuracy parameter $\epsilon$(albeit different dependency on constants and the dimension), but replacing the projection step of (sub)gradient methods with a single linear optimization step, again improving over the previous state of the art in these settings.

-Our results are summarized in table \ref{table}.
+Our results are summarized in Table \ref{table}.